 If you have not heard the news there is a new type of water that is a little on the dark side.
-It is like water but supposedly much better and the people behind it argue that it should be the staple of every fridge.
+It looks more like coke or Pepsi but the people behind it promise us that it is in fact water but much better.

-The main question I’m going to answer in this Blk water review is, is Blk really better than good old fashion water?
+This Blk water review will decide if Blk water really is better than good old fashion water?

 What Is Blk Water?

-Blk water is a brand of bottled water that is dark in color.
+Blk water stand for black water and includes enhanced acids that make the water appear black in color.
 This ‘black’ color comes from the fulvic and humic acid that it contains.
 Humic acid is typically found in soil, aquatic and sediment environments.

 Blk Water Wiki

 Although Blk looks like muddy water, it isn’t.
 The dark color comes from the humic acid and fulvic acid that it contains.
-These acids come from things like biodegradation of dead organic matter, antioxidants, electrolytes etc. According to its website, the Blk water offering is “an innovation of nature and science”.
+These acids come from things like biodegradation of organic matter that is dead.
+They are also the result of things like extra electrolytes and antioxidants.
+According to the water brands own site, the Blk water offering is “an innovation of nature and science”.

 It is very popular with health conscious people and celebrities.
 Especially as its owners are celebrities themselves from the Real Housewives of New Jersey.
 So the bottom line is that even though it looks like soy sauce, it is water.
 Water that is enriched with supposedly healthy acids for your body.

 Is Blk water alkaline when tested with a ph water test?
 Yes it is.
 This is also why it’s able to call itself alkaline water.

 As has already been mentioned in this Blk water review so far, the dark color of the water comes from the extra acids added.
 These acids are the result from things like bio degradation of dead organic matter (hmm doesn’t that just sound yummy?).